Abstract:

 In the video Thoughtworks - TW Hangouts: Is TDD dead? (youtube) at 21':10'' Kent Beck says "My personal practice is I mock almost nothing" and at 23':56'' Martin Fowler says "I'm with Kent, I hardly ever use mocks".
 In the Fragile Test section of his book xUnit Test Patterns: Refactoring Test Code (xunitpatterns.com) author Gerard Meszaros states that extensive use of Mock Objects causes overcoupled tests.
 In his presentation TDD, where did it all go wrong?
 (InfoQ, YouTube) at 49':32'' Ian Cooper says "I argue quite heavily against mocks because they are overspecified."

 Note that in an attempt to avoid sounding too blasphemous, none of these people call for the complete abolition of mocks, they only warn against the excessive use of mocks.
-Furthermore, they seem to have little, if anything, to say about any alternative means of achieving defect localization and yet they continue to call what they do Unit Testing despite the fact that they do not seem to be isolating the components under test.
+Furthermore, do not seem to be isolating the components under test, and yet they seem to have little, if anything, to say about any alternative means of achieving defect localization.

 A new solution: Incremental Integration Testing

-If we were to abandon Unit Testing, then one might ask what should we be doing instead.
+If we were to abandon Unit Testing with mocks, then one might ask what should we be doing instead.
 Obviously, we must somehow continue testing our software, and it would be nice if we can continue to be enjoying the benefits of defect localization.

 As it turns out, eliminating the collaborators is just one way of achieving defect localization; another, more pragmatic approach is as follows: